Los Angeles Angels’ Shohei Otani Debut Brings First Career MLB Win As Starting Pitcher

 — MLB (@MLB) April 2, 2018

 With Sunday’s victory, the Los Angeles now have a 3-1 record early on in the season.
 In today’s game, Shohei Otani clearly made his own history by recording the first-ever win in his first-ever professional start in MLB.
 However, he also achieved another interesting bit of history.
-Otani became the first player since Babe Ruth to start as a non-pitcher for his team’s opening day game, and then make a start as pitcher within his team’s first 10 games.
+Otani became the first player since Babe Ruth to start as a non-pitcher for his team’s opening day game and then make a start as pitcher within his team’s first 10 games.
 Ruth accomplished that feat way back in 1919, giving Otani a special place in the history books.